cm-awais/SAR_Super_resolution/README.md

 # SAR Ship Classification with Super-Resolution

-This repository contains code for enhancing SAR ship classification through super-resolution techniques.
-We compare traditional interpolation methods with deep learning-based super-resolution (SR) models and evaluate their impact on image quality and classification performance using VGG and MSVGG models.
+This repository focuses on applying and evaluating super-resolution techniques for Synthetic Aperture Radar (SAR) ship classification.
+Both traditional interpolation methods and deep learning-based super-resolution models are used, and their impact on image quality and classification performance is explored.

 ## Repository Structure

-The repository consists of three main files:
+The repository consists of the following key files:

-1. **`code.py`**
+1. **`sar_super_resolution.ipynb`**
+   A Jupyter notebook that performs super-resolution using traditional interpolation methods (bilinear, bicubic, Lanczos, nearest-neighbor).
+It also calculates image quality metrics such as PSNR and SSIM, and saves the super-resolved images for further use in classification.

+2. **`dl_res.py`**
+   This script performs super-resolution using deep learning-based models (EDSR, RCAN, CARN).
+It calculates image quality scores (PSNR, SSIM) and stores the super-resolved images for later use in the classification tasks.

+3. **`test_resolution.py`**
-   This script trains the ship classification models using super-resolved images.
-It contains the implementation of two models:
+   This script evaluates the classification performance of two deep learning models (VGG and MSVGG) using the super-resolved images.
+It calculates accuracy, precision, recall, and F1 score to assess model performance on upscaled images.
-   - **VGG Model**: A basic VGG network for classification.
-   - **MSVGG Model**: A multi-scale VGG network designed for improved classification performance.

-   The script handles training, validation, and evaluation of these models on super-resolved images.

-2. **`resolution.py`**
-   This script applies various super-resolution techniques to low-resolution images.
-It includes:
-   - **Deep learning models** (EDSR, RCAN, CARN) for super-resolution.
-   - **Traditional interpolation methods** (bilinear, bicubic, Lanczos, nearest-neighbor).

-   The output is super-resolved images, saved for further use in training and testing the classification models.

-3. **`image_quality.py`**
-   This script calculates image quality metrics to evaluate the super-resolved images.
-It computes:
-   - **Peak Signal-to-Noise Ratio (PSNR)**
-   - **Structural Similarity Index (SSIM)**

-   Quality is assessed for both 2x and 4x resolution images, providing a comparison of the performance of different SR methods.

 ## Super-Resolution Methods

 The repository includes the following super-resolution methods:
-- **Traditional Interpolation**: Bilinear, Bicubic, Lanczos, Nearest-Neighbor.
+- **Traditional Interpolation**: Bilinear, Bicubic, Lanczos, Nearest-Neighbor (implemented in `sar_super_resolution.ipynb`).
-- **Deep Learning Models**: EDSR, RCAN, CARN.
+- **Deep Learning Models**: EDSR, RCAN, CARN (implemented in `dl_res.py`).

 ## Image Quality Metrics

-The `image_quality.py` script measures the performance of SR methods using:
+The following metrics are used to evaluate the quality of super-resolved images:
-- **PSNR (Peak Signal-to-Noise Ratio)**: Measures the ratio between the maximum possible signal and the noise affecting the image.
+- **PSNR (Peak Signal-to-Noise Ratio)**: Measures the clarity of the image by comparing the maximum possible signal to the noise affecting the image.
-- **SSIM (Structural Similarity Index)**: Evaluates the perceived quality of images by comparing structural information.
+- **SSIM (Structural Similarity Index Measure)**: Assesses the perceived image quality by comparing structural information between the original and super-resolved images.

 ## Installation

-To run the code, clone this repository and install the required dependencies:
+To run the code, clone the repository and install the required dependencies:

 ```bash
 git clone https://github.com/cm-awais/SAR_Super_resolution.git